sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-shurmA/rasajalanidhiH_dvitIyakhaNDaH.md

 ***Use of purified shilajatu.***

-Purified shilajatu, taken with milk and a suitable quantity of incinerated iron (doseof iron-1/16 tola a day) has the effect of increasing vitality, curing and preventing senility, strengthening the system, and increasing memory and retentive faculties in one who takes a sufficient quantity of [milk](# "Milk proves injurious to the system, if it is taken with such things as meat, fish, sours, beans, etc. (See Charaka and other books on Indian Hygiene).") (and of course a salutary and congenial vegetable diet \*).
+Purified shilajatu, taken with milk and a suitable quantity of incinerated iron (doseof iron-1/16 tola a day) has the effect of increasing vitality, curing and preventing senility, strengthening the system, and increasing memory and retentive faculties in one who takes a sufficient quantity of milk[^16].") (and of course a salutary and congenial vegetable diet \*).
 Shilajatu produces an appreciable effect, if it is taken for one week; it produces better result if it is taken for three weeks; and if taken for seven weeks, it produces much better results.
 One who takes shilajatu for six weeks, observing all the regulations to be followed with regard to the use of medicines meant for the cure and prevention of senility, lives a happy and healthy life for 100 years.
 Dose of shila-jatu- one tola a day is the ordinery dose ; two tolas a day produces a better effect; and four tolas a day produces an excellent effect.

+[^16]: "Milk proves injurious to the system, if it is taken with such things as meat, fish, sours, beans, etc. (See Charaka and other books on Indian Hygiene

 While taking shilajatu, one should avoid foods which are fried, roasted (with or without oil), sour, fermented, and heavy.
 The man who takes shilajatushould abstain from taking, once for all, kulattha gram, in as much as the latter can corrode even stone, and has therefore a property which destroys the effect which shilajatu produces uponthe human system.